Lahma712/Sorting-Algorithm-Collection/README.md

 <b> "Please enter a dataset:" </b>

-    Eter your dataset of integers (separate your integers with spaces)
+    Enter your dataset of integers (separate your integers with spaces)

 <b>"What Algorithm?: </b>